 This watch features a unique steel bracelet design paired with a large 44m stainless steel casing.
 The watch comes in gold, rose gold and silver.
 Silicone bands are also available in different colors.
 The design might be a bit loud for some but actually fits well into everyday clothing.
 The watch does have a fairly large footprint which might be bothersome for a few people.

-Moving onto features, the Acess runway has a fairly large and bright display which works as a touchscreen.
+Moving onto features, the Acess runway has a fairly large and bright display that works as a touchscreen.
 There are a few different watch faces on board.
 As for features, the watch works quite well for notifications and alerts.
 Android wear also brings “Google Fit” support for health tracking.
-The watch is also water resistant.
+The watch is also water-resistant.
 Although the fitness tracking features work quite well, the design limits its use in serious sports or even running.